-The most popular part of the tower is the town hall clock.
+The most popular part of the tower is the Town Hall clock.
 Prague’s Astronomical Clock is one of the oldest and most elaborate clocks ever built.
-It was first installed in 1410 and later the clock was rebuilt by the Master Hanus in 1490.
+Firstly installed in 1410, and later the clock was rebuilt by Master Hanus in 1490.
 The clock is composed of three main components: the astronomical dial, representing the position of the sun and moon in the sky and displaying various astronomical details, ‘The Walk of the Apostles’, a clockwork hourly show of figures of the Apostles and other moving sculptures, and a calendar dial with medallions representing the months.

 Huge crowds gather well in advance to watch this performance.
 During the day, from 9 am to 9 pm, the clock performs on the hour.
 The figure of Death rings a bell, and the 12 Apostles appear above.
 A cock crows, and time is up for the Turk, who shakes his head in disbelief, the Miser, who eyes his bag of gold, and Vanity, who admires himself in a mirror.